Skip to content

 Visualization

-from uniface.visualization import draw_gaze
+from uniface.draw import draw_gaze

 # Detect faces